Zeusjr101/ChallengeOne/README.md

 ## A Fully functional website.

-This is a project that we had to review and make some changes to that tag /elements that would work better then just divs on the pages and make sure that all the links work.
+For this project I reviewed the links and made changes to the elements to identify each section for the HTML. and make sure that all the links work.

-- fixed and veifed that all links work
+- I verified that all the links work and fixed any that didn't work.
-- changed the tag/ elements in the HTML code
-- Review the Css code and made some minor changes
+- I reviewed the Css code and made some minor changes.

 * I added a photo to show how the website would look